 \begin{cor} If a Cappell-Shaneson homotopy sphere is not diffeomorphic to $S^4$, then its matrix, in standard form, must have $|d|\ge17$, $|a+ce|\ge9$, $|c-\frac12|>4$ and $|c+f-\frac32|>8$. $ $ \end{cor}

 The matrix can always be conjugated to standard form with $e=0$.
-(See the proof below, which also implicitly shows $a+ce$ is odd and trivializes the case $e=0$, $f=1$.)
-However, this standard form is far from unique, and none of the entries $a$-$d$, $f$ are invariant.
-Thus, the corollary and preceding theorems are more powerful than they initially appear.
-The author does not presently know whether they cover all Cappell-Shaneson homotopy spheres.
+(See the proof below, which also implicitly shows $a+ce$ is odd.)
+However, this standard form is far from unique, so the corollary and preceding theorems are more powerful than they initially appear.
+We discuss this further below.
 Theorem~\ref{mod a} can be proved without appealing to algebraic number theory (unlike Theorem~\ref{mod d} which used uniqueness of conjugacy classes with small trace).
 Thus, we can eliminate number theory from the proof of Corollary~\ref{entries} by weakening the first inequality to $|d|\ge9$ and deleting the last.

-If a Cappell-Shaneson matrix is in standard form, then $b=(c-1)(f-1)-de$ and $ad=bc+1$ are completely determined by the entries $c$, $d$, $f$ and $e$ (the latter of which can be chosen to be 0 after conjugation).
-Conversely, for any choice of $c,f\in \zed$, each factorization $ad=c(c-1)(f-1)+1$ uniquely determines a Cappell-Shaneson matrix in standard form with $e=0$.
-(This was observed in \cite{AR}.)
-More generally, all Cappell-Shaneson matrices in standard form correspond bijectively to triples $c,e,f$ and factorizations $(a+ce)d=c(c-1)(f-1)+1=-p(c)$ where $p(\lambda)=\lambda^3-(c+f)\lambda^2+(c+f-1)\lambda-1$ is the characteristic polynomial for Cappell-Shaneson matrices with trace $c+f$.
-Corollary~\ref{entries} gives the additional constraint that an exotic Cappell-Shaneson sphere must correspond to $c,e,f$ for which $|p(c)|\in\zed$ must split into two factors, $\ge 9$ and 17, respectively.